Falsely Accused of Domestic Abuse? Here’s What You Need to Do.

 Have you been falsely accused of domestic violence in Los Angeles?
 These allegations can affect every aspect of your life and even land you behind bars.
 Contact the Rodriguez Law Group for help protecting your future from the devastating consequences of a criminal conviction for domestic violence.

-Our Los Angeles criminal defense attorneys know that your future is in jeopardy when you’re falsely accused of a crime.
+Our Los Angeles domestic violence attorneys know that your future is in jeopardy when you’re falsely accused of a crime.
 We will thoroughly investigate your alleged crime, gather evidence to support the fact that you are not guilty, and fight to protect your legal rights.
 Call today to schedule a free consultation and learn more.